meltyourface/blank/posts/Life-and-death/Ancient-Necromantic-Ritual-The-Invocatio-Aeternum/index.md

 Redeo ad meum mundum, vos redite ad vestrum.
 Nexus dissolvatur, et pax semper nobiscum."

-Translation: "I thank you, guardians and spirits, I return to my world as you return to yours.
+**Translation**: "I thank you, guardians and spirits, I return to my world as you return to yours.
 Let the connection dissolve, and peace remain between us."

-Gestures:
+**Gestures**:
 9. To finalize the disconnection, tap the yew staff firmly on the ground three times and blow out the candles.
 This action signifies the return to our realm and the sealing off of the spirit world.

 Remember, only those with a profound understanding of the occult arts should attempt the Invocatio Aeternum, as misuse can lead to spiritual and metaphysical consequences.